vassar-robotics/feetech-servo-sdk/README.md

 A comprehensive Python SDK and command-line tool for controlling Feetech servos (STS/HLS series).

-> **🔒 Stability Commitment**: This package is used in production.
-We guarantee no breaking changes in any future updates.
-All new features will be added in a backwards-compatible manner.

 ## Features

 - 🔌 **Auto-detection** of serial ports